-Bordered by China, India and Thailand, Myanmar is a country located in South East Asia.
+Bordered by China, India, and Thailand, Myanmar is a country located in South East Asia.
 It is a country full of beautiful temples, friendly people & excellent food.
-The capital city is Naypyidaw.
-Since opposition-boycotted elections in 2010 – the first in 20 years – a gradual liberalisation process has been under way, leading to the handover to a nominally civilian government in 2011, as well as a partial thaw in ties with the outside world.
-The dominance of the largest ethnic group, the Burman or Bamar people, over the country’s many minorities has fuelling a series of long-running rebellions, although a gradual peace process yielded a draft ceasefire deal in 2015.
+The capital city is Naypyidaw, but the largest city and commercial capital is Yangon.
+Since opposition-boycotted elections in 2010 – the first in 20 years – a gradual liberalization process has been underway, leading to the handover to a nominally civilian government in 2011, as well as a partial thaw in ties with the outside world.
+The dominance of the largest ethnic group, the Burman or Bamar people, over the country’s many minorities has to fuel a series of long-running rebellions, although a gradual peace process yielded a draft ceasefire deal in 2015.

-Myanmar cuisine, or known as Burmese cuisine, referring dishes from various areas of Myanmar.
+Myanmar cuisine, or known as Burmese cuisine, referring to dishes from various areas of Myanmar.
 It is characterized by extensive use of fish sauces.
-It has been influenced by Indian cuisine, Chinese cuisine and Thai cuisine.
+It has been influenced by Indian cuisine, Chinese cuisine, and Thai cuisine.
 Mohinga (rice noodle with fish soup) is the national dish of Myanmar.